JeremiahKaren/35percent.github.io/_posts/2015-07-11-shopping-centre-and-lcc-redevelopment-proposals.md

 ## Delancey - a morality tale
 A measure of Delancey's sincerity in suggesting new premises for shopping centre traders at Tribeca Square, can be gauged by the following story:

-Back in 2008, when Delancey obtained planning approval for its [Tribeca Square](/tribeca-square) site, it signed a [legal agreement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!kx6tQZNPCJomdoeiotHphA%3d%3d!%7d%7d%7d) with Southwark to provide a number of retail units for traders displaced from the shopping centre, some of which would be affordable[^1].
+Back in 2008, when Delancey obtained planning approval for its [Tribeca Square](/tribeca-square) site, it signed a [legal agreement](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!kx6tQZNPCJomdoeiotHphA%3d%3d!%7d%7d%7d) with Southwark to [provide a number of retail units](http://www.london-se1.co.uk/news/view/2298) for traders displaced from the shopping centre at special affordable rents[^1].
 This was also one of its justifications for not providing any affordable housing[^2].

 ![](http://crappistmartin.github.io/images/tribeca_affordablebusinessunits.png)